Air Malta: Early years

+In 1958, Mr J T Crossey was the Managing Director and Mr F G Haywood was Station Manager whilst Mr Emanuel Paris was appointed deputy Station Manager.
+On 30 September 1958, Mr E Paris replaced Mr F G Haywood as Station Manager of the airport, being the first Maltese national to take over this post.

-In the early 1970s, the Maltese government appointed Albert Mizzi as chairman of the airline and made a call for an international airline partner to help set up an airline and Pakistan's flag carrier PIA was selected for this purpose.
+In the early 1970s, the Maltese government formed a new locally majority owned airline, and initially under the chairmanship of John Mizzi, and later Albert Mizzi, a call for an international airline partner to help set up an airline was made.
+Pakistan's flag carrier PIA was selected for this purpose.

 The name chosen for the new airline was similar to that of its forerunner, Air Malta Co Ltd, and was established on 31 March 1973.
-BEA was chartered to continue its Malta operations, this time for Air Malta, until Air Malta's first flight on 1 April 1974.
-The government took over both Malta Airlines and Malta Aviation Services and the private owners were given a shareholding in Air Malta Co.
-Ltd.
+BEA was contracted to continue its previous Malta operations, this time for Air Malta instead of Malta Airlines, until Air Malta's first flight with its own equipment on 1 April 1974.
+The government took over both Malta Airlines and Malta Aviation Services and the local private owners were given a shareholding in Air Malta Co.
+Ltd. The option to buy out PIA's shareholding was exercised in 1979.

 Air Malta started operations, with two wet leased Boeing 720Bs from Pakistan International Airlines that served Rome, Tripoli, London, Manchester, Frankfurt, Dublin for holiday charters, as well as Paris from Malta.
-It later bought three more Boeing 720Bs and bought the original two.
+In 1978 it bought three more Boeing 720Bs and in 1979 it bought the original two.

-In 1981, three Boeing 737-200s were wet-leased, which were so successful that in 1983, three new fully owned Boeing 737-200s were delivered.
+In 1980, three Boeing 737-200s were wet-leased, which were so successful that in 1983, three new fully-owned Boeing 737-200s were delivered.
 In 1986, Air Malta bought three new Boeing 737-200s, and in 1987 ordered its first Airbus A320.
-In 1989, Air Malta exercised an option for one more A320, and in 1992, three more Boeing 737-300s were ordered and four Avro RJ70s were ordered for routes to Catania and Palermo, and to new destinations such as Tunis and Monastir.
+In 1989, Air Malta exercised an option for one more A320, and in 1992, three more Boeing 737-300s, and four Avro RJ70s were ordered initially for routes to Catania and Palermo, and to new destinations such as Tunis and Monastir, but then expanded to lean destinations further away with greater frequency, or completely new ones such as Beirut and Damascus.

+Between 1994 and 1996, Air Malta operated wide body A310 aircraft to spur its Dubai service.
+In the summer of 1996 it also operated an L1011 Tristar on behalf of a German tour operator.